Anita (2021 film): Development and writing

 Producer Bill Kong had first become friends with Anita Mui during the 1980s, after Mui helped his then-fledgling film company, Edko, successfully promote The Adventures of Milo and Otis (1986) in Hong Kong.
 Years later, Mui asked Kong to help her get an impactful, memorable movie role in return.
 Grateful for her earlier generosity, Kong had her lined up to star in Zhang Yimou's House of Flying Daggers (2004), but Mui died in December 2003 before the film began production.
 Regretful that he couldn't repay the favour for Mui in time, Kong thought about producing a biopic about the singer's life for over a decade.
 However, he had difficulties finding an appropriate script for the project, and could not find a suitable actress to play Mui.

-Determined to bring the project to life, Kong decided to approach Longman Leung (梁乐民) in 2015 about the biopic project.
+Determined to bring the project to life, Kong decided to approach Longman Leung in 2015 about the biopic project.
 Kong initially wanted to work with screenwriter Lilian Lee, who had written the screenplay for Rouge, which Mui starred in.
 However, Lee turned the offer down.
 Leung wrote an initial synopsis, conducted a year of interviews with Mui's inner circle, and developed a script with co-writer Jack Ng.